galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 Now we have a file containing the base counts for every site covered by at least 10 reads.
 We'd like to filter through this data to find sites with a reasonable chance of being a real variant, not sequencing error.

 The {% icon tool %} **Variant Annotator** produces a simple tab-delimited file, with one site per line.
-We can use the {% icon tool %} **Filter** tool from the **Filter and Sort** section to process this kind of file.
+We can use the {% icon tool %} **Filter** tool to process this kind of file.
 We'll use the filter `c16 >= 0.01` to remove lines where the value in column 16 is less than 0.01.
 Column 16 contains the minor allele frequency, so this will remove all sites with a MAF less than 1%.

 > ### {% icon hands_on %} Hands-on: Filter the raw variants list
 >